Seralto/ruby-rpg-game/README.md

 ## Explanation

-In this game, your hero fights to death with random monsters.
+In this game, your hero fights to the death with random monsters.
-At the end of the game the number of killed monsters will be shown.
+At the end of the game, the number of killed monsters will be shown.

 ## How to run
 ```shell